 - Syncing iPhone using Wi-Fi is slower than via USB, so if you have a ton of content to sync, you may want to use the traditional method.

-- Using Wi-Fi sync, you can sync your phone or iPod touch to more than one computer--as long as those computers are authorized with the same iTunes account.
+- Using Wi-Fi sync, you can sync your phone or iPod touch to more than one computer--as long as those computers are authorized with the same Apple ID.

 - While the iTunes Wi-Fi Sync screen says that you need to be connected to a power source while syncing, that's not technically true.
 You can sync via Wi-Fi just using your device's battery.
 However, if your battery is low (say, less than 20%), you'll want to connect to a power source to prevent your battery from draining during the sync.